Skip to content

 class Color:

-"""A Color object represents a color in the RGB color space.
-The color can be initialized with an XTerm-256 color
+"""Represents a color in the RGB color space.

-code or an RGB hex color string.
-Can be printed to display the color code and appearance as a color block.
+to display the color code and appearance as a color block.

 Attributes: